LinkedInAttic/sepia/README.md

 on the request body.
 Either `urlFilter` or `bodyFilter` may be specified.

 Multiple calls to `sepia#filter` may be made.
 All matching filters are applied in the order they are specified.
+The `url` property of the filter is used to match the unmodified URL, regardless of the transformations it undergoes due to matching `urlFilter` functions.

+An example of this functionality can be found in `examples/filters`:

+    VCR_MODE=record   node examples/filters
+    VCR_MODE=playback node examples/filters

 ## Headers and Cookies